 Is culture what we do?
 Or is culture who we are?
 Culture is everywhere.
 But what lies beneath the veil?
 Are we all, as Shakespeare writes famously, "players" on the stage of culture?
 If so, who is "directing" us?
-Like inhabitants of The Matrix, do we live without knowing it in a culture dictated by other people's desires-what the psychoanalyst Jacques Lacan calls the "desire of the Other"?
+Like inhabitants of the "Matrix," do we live without knowing it in a culture dictated by other people's desires-what the psychoanalyst Jacques Lacan calls the "desire of the Other"?
 In other words, are we all acting out someone else's fantasy?
 How realistic is it to imagine that we could leave these desires implanted by culture behind and live in a fantasy-free world?
 What would such "reality" be like?
 Perhaps we already inhabit such a world, and just don't know it yet.

-In this three week course we will journey together into the sublime unconscious of contemporary culture and politics.
+In this three week course we will journey together into the unconscious of contemporary culture and politics.
 The course will provide an introduction to such concepts as the ego, superego, and id; pleasure and enjoyment; desire and drive; fantasy and reality; sexuality and repression; identity and alienation; language and the body; society and the individual; and the psychopathologies of everyday life.

 Course materials will consist in films and television, popular culture, literature (short stories), artworks, and theoretical essays.
-We will also make one or more trips to see exhibitions in the city, depending on what is showing in Seoul at the time (for example, in 2017 we had a guided visit of the Noh Suntag exhibition at Artsonje Center).
+We will also make one or more trips to see exhibitions in the city, depending on what is showing in Seoul at the time.